Julia Louis-Dreyfus

+Julia Scarlett Elizabeth Louis-Dreyfus (/ˌluːi ˈdraɪfəs/ LOO-ee-_-DRY-fəs; born January 13, 1961) is an American actress, comedian, and producer.
+She is known for her roles in a string of successful comedy series and several comedy films.
+She has received numerous accolades including 11 Primetime Emmy Awards, a Golden Globe Award, and nine Screen Actors Guild Awards.

-Louis-Dreyfus broke into comedy as a performer in The Practical Theatre Company in Chicago, Illinois, which led to her casting in the sketch show Saturday Night Live from 1982 to 1985.
-Her breakthrough came in 1990 with a nine-season run playing Elaine Benes on Seinfeld, one of the most critically and commercially successful sitcoms of all time.
-Her other television roles include Christine Campbell in The New Adventures of Old Christine, which had a five-season run on CBS, and Selina Meyer in Veep, which ran for seven seasons on HBO.
-She has also made guest appearances on shows such as Arrested Development, Curb Your Enthusiasm, and 30 Rock.
+The daughter of French billionaire Gérard Louis-Dreyfus, she entered comedy as a performer with the Practical Theatre Company and was a cast member on the sketch comedy series Saturday Night Live from 1982 to 1985.
+Her breakthrough came playing Elaine Benes on the NBC sitcom Seinfeld (1990–1998), one of the most successful sitcoms in television history.
+She earned further acclaim for her roles as Christine Campbell on The New Adventures of Old Christine (2006–2010) and Selina Meyer on Veep (2012–2019), and has guest starred on shows such as Arrested Development, Curb Your Enthusiasm, and 30 Rock.

-Her film roles include supporting turns in Hannah and Her Sisters (1986), National Lampoon's Christmas Vacation (1989), Deconstructing Harry (1997), and leading roles in Enough Said (2013), Downhill (2020), and You People (2023).
-She has also voice roles in the animated films A Bug's Life (1998), Planes (2013), and Onward (2020), and has played Valentina Allegra de Fontaine in the Marvel Cinematic Universe since 2021.
+Louis-Dreyfus has had leading film roles in the comedy-dramas Enough Said (2013), Downhill (2020), You Hurt My Feelings (2023), and Tuesday (2023), with supporting film roles in comedy films such as Hannah and Her Sisters (1986), National Lampoon's Christmas Vacation (1989), Deconstructing Harry (1997), and You People (2023).
+Her voice acting work includes roles in the Disney animated films A Bug's Life (1998), Planes (2013), and Onward (2020).
+She has played Valentina Allegra de Fontaine in the Marvel Cinematic Universe since 2021.

-Louis-Dreyfus has received eleven Emmy Awards, eight for acting and three for producing, in addition to a Golden Globe Award, nine Screen Actors Guild Awards, and five American Comedy Awards.
-Louis-Dreyfus received a star on the Hollywood Walk of Fame in 2010 and was inducted into the Television Academy Hall of Fame in 2014.
-In 2016, Time named Louis-Dreyfus as one of the 100 most influential people in the world.
-In 2018, she received the Mark Twain Prize for American Humor, presented by the Kennedy Center as America's highest comedy honor.
+Louis-Dreyfus is one of the most awarded actors in television history, winning more Emmy and Screen Actors Guild Awards than any other performer.
+She received a star on the Hollywood Walk of Fame in 2010 and was inducted into the Television Academy Hall of Fame in 2014.
+She was named as one of Time magazine's 100 most influential people in the world in 2016.
+She also received the Mark Twain Prize for American Humor in 2018 and the National Medal of Arts in 2021.